HeyAlifian/nn-identification/README.md

 pip install -r requirements.txt
 ```
 It will automatically installs all the necessary packages inside the 'requirements.txt' including the numpy and scikit-learn.

+## Note
+If you ever wanted to add even more sample data inside the json file, make sure you deleted the current trained model '.pkl' file.
+Because when the current trained model file is not deleted, it raises an error.
+Meaning you have to delete the trained model file.